-If you are looking for a dry food for your indoor cat, then there are better alternatives available.
-For example.
-Blue Buffalo Indoor Health Dry Cat Food which we reviewed here.
-If your cat prefers Whole Earth Farms, there’s nothing wrong with this mix and we’re certainly not saying that you shouldn’t use it for your pet, however there are better choices.
+If your cat prefers Whole Earth Farms, there’s nothing wrong with this mix and we’re certainly not saying that you shouldn’t use it for your pet, however, there are better choices.

 Chicken Meal, Potatoes, Peas, Turkey Meal, Pea Fiber, Natural Flavor, Chicken, Turkey, Salmon Meal, Chicken Fat (preserved with mixed tocopherols), Phosphoric Acid, Choline Chloride, Salt, Organic Dried Alfalfa Meal, Taurine, Minerals (Iron Amino Acid Complex, Zinc Amino Acid Complex, Zinc Sulfate, Sodium Selenite, Manganese Amino Acid Complex, Copper Sulfate, Copper Amino Acid Complex, Potassium Iodide, Cobalt Proteinate, Cobalt Carbonate), Yucca Schidigera Extract, Vitamins (Vitamin E Supplement, Vitamin B12 Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Thiamine Mononitrate, Niacin, Pyridoxine Hydrochloride, Riboflavin Supplement, Biotin, Vitamin D3 Supplement, Folic Acid), Dried Lactobacillus plantarum Fermentation Product, Dried Lactobacillus casei Fermentation Product, Dried Enterococcus faecium Fermentation Product, Dried Lactobacillus acidophilus Fermentation Product.